magneticio/vamp.io/content/documentation/getting-started/installation.md

 consists of three separate services: Core, Pulse and Router.
 Each of these services has their own role and purpose:

 - **Vamp Core**: Core is the brains of the system.
-It contains the REST API you send your request to, it speaks to the underlying PaaS/Container Manager and ties together the other two services.
+It contains the REST API you send your requests to, it speaks to the underlying PaaS/Container Manager and ties together the other two services.
 - **Vamp Router**: All routing duties are taken care of by Vamp Router.
 It is a perfectly usable component by itself, but really comes together when Vamp Core is in charge of what it routes and where.
 - **Vamp Pulse**: Pulse is the metrics and event store for the whole Vamp platform.
 Core and Router both store data in it and Core also uses it as the input for SLA management and events storage.

 Knowing that this is how Vamp works under the hood can maybe help you troubleshoot any teething problems and in general help you better understand what's going on.